snoyberg/posa-chapter/warp.md

 GHC's user threads are lightweight;
 modern computers can run 100,000 user threads smoothly.
-They are robust; even asynchronous exceptions are caught (this feature is used timeout described in Section (TBD:Warp's architecture) and in Section (TBD:Timers for connections)).
+They are robust; even asynchronous exceptions are caught (this feature is used by the timeout handler, described in Section (TBD:Warp's architecture) and in Section (TBD:Timers for connections)).

 Some languages and libraries provided user threads in the past, but they are not commonly used now because they are not lightweight